 For me, among the most invaluable aspects of the course were the balance between theory and practice, and the opportunity to work with students from many different countries

-The Fashion Management class at HEC Summer School provides students with extensive insight into an industry that is often-overlooked in the business world.
-Students get to benefit from not only the head professor’s expertise and connections in the fashion world, but also from the network of HEC alumni from the top companies in the industry.
-The class starts off with the introduction of a real life case study by the representatives of a sponsoring company.
-The students are expected to work on this group project over the course of two weeks, and present it to the jury of brand representatives and the head professor on the last day of the program.
+The Fashion Management Program at HEC Paris provides students with extensive insight into an industry that is often overlooked in the business world.
+Students get to benefit from not only the head professor’s expertise and connections in the fashion world, but also from the network of HEC Paris alumni from the top companies in the industry.
+The Program starts off with the introduction of a real life case study by the representatives of a sponsoring company.
+Students work on this group project over the course of two weeks, and present it to the jury of brand representatives and the head professor on the closing day of the program.
 The case study requires the students to do competitor analysis and brand mapping, as well as to understand the brand DNA and accordingly come up with marketing strategies.
-Based on their research, the students act as consultants to the sponsor company.
+Based on their research, students act as consultants to the sponsor company.

-The syllabus of the course is designed in a way that the students are able to gain knowledge from many areas of the fashion industry, such as product development, marketing, CRM, retail, and distribution.
-After introductory classes on fashion management which cover industry segmentation, brand-identity prisms and value chains, guest speakers from companies such as LVMH, Chanel, and Karl Lagerfeld go into detail on their respective specializations.
-This way, the students have an opportunity to not only gain in-depth theoretical knowledge about each branch in fashion management, but also up-to-date, real life examples and an insight into processes in different companies.
-Students highly appreciate the fact that the experience level of the guests ranges from directors in big companies, to young designers starting their own fashion brands, providing a variety of perspectives.
+The syllabus of the course was designed in a way that the students are able to gain knowledge from many areas of the fashion industry, such as product development, marketing, CRM, retail, and distribution.
+After introductory classes on fashion management which cover industry segmentation, brand-identity prisms and value chains, guest speakers from companies which in my cohort included representatives from LVMH, Chanel, and Karl Lagerfeld.
+We have an opportunity to not only gain in-depth theoretical knowledge about each branch in fashion management, but also up-to-date, real life examples and an insight into processes in different companies.
+I highly appreciated the fact that the experience level of the guests ranged from directors in big companies, to young designers starting their own fashion brands, providing a variety of perspectives.